Hi there Pigeons!

 This cute kitchen is from:

 Trompe Loeil - Timeless Kitchen in Teal (29 LI as shown.)
+(Also comes with a Cafe' Table and Chair - Not shown)

 I love this kitchen, and have used it A LOT.
 Trompe Loeil also has bigger, newer kitchens, too, so if you like this, you can check out the others.
 This has a more mid-century-modern feel to it, which again isn't the most appropriate for the space.